 corporate governance and within the history of the development of corporate governance laws and norms in Canada and internationally.
 Among the subjects considered are: (1) the purpose and theory of the corporation and a re-evaluation of the divorce of corporate control

-from ownership; (2) the duties and responsibilities of directors and officers; (3) the role and responsibilities of institutional investors including private equity and hedge funds, and proxy advisory firms; (4) the move from shareholder capitalism towards stakeholder governance and the interests of constituents such as employees, consumers and the environment; (5) ESG issues including diversity on boards, human rights issues in supply chain management and climate change; (6) TRC #92 and economic reconciliation with Indigenous communities; (7) the effect of emerging technologies such as AI and blockchain and cybersecurity issues on corporate
+from ownership; (2) the duties and responsibilities of directors and officers; (3) the role and responsibilities of institutional investors including private equity and hedge funds, and proxy advisory firms; (4) the move from shareholder capitalism towards stakeholder governance and the interests of constituents such as employees, consumers and the environment; (5) ESG and anti-ESG issues including diversity on boards, human rights issues in supply chain management and climate change; (6) TRC #92 and economic reconciliation with Indigenous communities; (7) the effect of emerging technologies such as AI and blockchain and cybersecurity issues on corporate

 governance practices; and (8) comparative corporate governance and ongoing reforms at national and international levels.